KAY-imaging/OA-pipeline/README.md

 To avoid the common error of Avizo auto-threshold setting, we preform the shift of the frame to the histogram values that will allow for proper visualization.

 **'first_point_shift' [1]** defines the percentage by which the left autorange limit is moved.
-Left range limit recalculated as:
+Left range limit recalculated as :
 ```math
 Left\_lim\_shift = default\_autorange - default\_autorange \times first\_point\_shift
 ```

 **'second_point_shift' [2]** defines the percentage by which the right autorange limit is moved.
-Right range limit recalculated as:
+Right range limit recalculated as :
 ```math
 Right\_lim\_shift = default\_autorange - default\_autorange \times second\_point\_shift
 ```

 **'multiplier_for_frameshift_of_volren' [3]** it is a multiplier that performs the range frameshift for the 'Volume Rendering' filter
-If the image is too bright, the settings can be adjusted respectively
+If the image is too bright, the settings can be adjusted respectively.

 **'threshold_multiplier' [4]**  Threshold shift multiplier allows to avoid noise and mess.
 It removes ranges from ranges frame that are visualized by **'threshold_multiplier'**.
-Both ranges recalculated as:
+Both ranges recalculated as :
 ```math
 Result = (([1] \, \text{or} \, [2]) \times ranges\_from\_autothreshold \times [3]) \times [4]
 ```